adamrudolf-becube/libitum-test/README.md

 This project is part of my interview process at [Libitum](https://libitum.com/).
 The task was to create a whole, but very simple webapplication, both backend and frontend.
 Since I applied to a backend position, and also my profile fits it more, I mostly concentrated on the backend part, and functional part and not so much on design.

+## How to install

+1. Clone or download this repository.
+2. Create a database with a user who has read and write access to it.
+I used MySQL with phpMyAdmin interface as a part of XAMPP bundle.
+3. In the database create a table named `selectionhistory`.
+(The table name is hard coded in `history.php`.)
+To do this, just import `selectionhistory.sql` or run the SQL in it.
+You can also see the details of my system in this file.
+(And yes, sorry the auto generated comments are in Hungarian.)
+4. Copy `config-example.php` to `config.php` and change the values of the constants to fit your database setup.
+5. Start a PHP server and have fun.

 ## Requirements I got

 > You will build a website that presents three "products" (boxes) of which one is selectable from the start.